Practical Work Overview: Definition, Key Components, Effectiveness

 Is Practical Work Beneficial for Students?

-The topic of whether or not practical tasks should be a part of the national curriculum at educational institutions is controversial.
+The topic of whether practical tasks should be a part of the national curriculum at educational institutions is controversial.
 While there are plenty of arguments supporting practical activities to boost scientific knowledge, many people disagree with that.
 Let's take a look at the major arguments from both sides.

 Improved Learning

-It is thought that practical activities are beneficial for students as they help them strengthen the conceptual understanding of science and allow them to visualize and make sense of complex scientific laws and theories.
+It is thought that practical activities are beneficial for students as they help them strengthen their conceptual understanding of science and allow them to visualize and make sense of complex scientific laws and theories.

 In fact, according to Edgar Dole's Cone of Experience, practical work is the foundation of profound learning outcomes: